NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** I didn't consider breakfast much until today, porridge on it's own is a bit bland therefore will need to spice it up after a few days.
-Also discovered that soy sauces contain multiple ingredients, so am unable to use it in my stir fry tonight.
+Also discovered that soy sauce always contains multiple ingredients, so am unable to use it in my stir fry.

 [maltodextrin]: https://en.wikipedia.org/wiki/Maltodextrin